Reality Matters

 That truth still matters.

-When those commitments are visible, they accumulate.
-And accumulation is how cultural gravity shifts.
+When those commitments become visible, they accumulate.
+And with accumulation, cultural gravity shifts.

 The Reality-Based Community card is not a badge.
 It’s not a credential.
 And it’s not a test.